 - Master artist fees for teaching, supplies, and travel essential to the Apprenticeship. - Apprentice supplies and travel costs essential to the Apprenticeship.
-(The grant does not cover fees for the apprentice's time.) - Fees associated with sharing a community presentation.

 WHO MAY APPLY

 Traditional artists active in any artistic or cultural expression that can demonstrate there is a community context for the tradition within New Hampshire may apply for a Traditional Arts Apprenticeship grant.
 Individuals interested in applying for this grant identify each other and apply together as a team.
 In some cases, the Heritage and Traditional Arts Coordinator can provide contact information for artists working in a particular traditional art form, but it is up to individuals interested in this grant to contact each other.